Fechin/reference/numpy.md

     - computing
 categories:
     - Python
+intro: |
-intro: The fundamental package for scientific computing with Python
+    [NumPy](https://numpy.org/) is the fundamental package for scientific computing with Python.
+This cheat sheet is a quick reference for NumPy beginners.
 ---

 Getting started {.cols-2}